-Ecomplish is proud to launch the short documentary film (below) we have just finished shooting and producing about the LEED-certified sustainable building called “The Science Place” at James Cook University.
-This $80M centre was LEED certified Gold just over 12 months ago.
+Ecomplish is proud to launch the short documentary film (below) we have just finished shooting and producing about the sustainable building called “The Science Place”.
+This James Cook University $80M centre has been certified LEED Gold.

 LEED stands for Leadership in Energy and Environmental Design and is the world’s most recognised Green Building certification system, with only the most sustainable buildings achieving a Gold rating.
 Ecomplish and leading Australian Ecologically Sustainable Design (ESD) experts dsquared were employed as the sustainable design consultants for the building from 2013 to 2016.
 Ecomplish was also asked to produce the documentary.

 “We took footage of the design and construction process over several years to record is challenges and industry innovations” said Ben O’Callaghan, Director of Ecomplish Sustainability.